danielmiranda0099/home-click-class-parcelador/README.md

 - `DB_NAME`: The database name.
 - `DB_PASSWORD`: The database password.
 - `DATABASE_URL`: The URL for connecting to the database.
+- `DIRECT_URL`: he URL for connecting to the database in production.
 - `AUTH_SECRET`: The secret key for authentication.
 - `AUTH_URL`: The URL for the authentication service.
 - `AUTH_TRUST_HOST`: The trusted host for authentication.